nhoyt/git-reference/submodules.md

     git push --recurse-submodules=on-demand

-## To pull the latest changes for both the submodule and the main repo
+## To pull the latest changes for all submodules and the main repo simultaneously
-simultaneously

 Use the following command from the parent repo:

     git pull origin <branch-name-of-parent-repo> --recurse-submodules

-Assuming the submodule is tracking the master branch, you can add the following line in your `.gitmodules` file, in the section for the corresponding submodule:
+Assuming each submodule is tracking the master branch, you can add the following line in your `.gitmodules` file, in the section for the corresponding submodule:

   branch = master